peterzuger/set_mac-micropython/README.md

 ## About <a name = "about"></a>
-This is a module for [micropython](https://github.com/micropython/micropython) to set the MAC adresses of LAN/WLAN and Bluetooth interfaces.
+This is a module for [micropython](https://github.com/micropython/micropython) to set the MAC addresses of LAN/WLAN and Bluetooth interfaces.

 ## Getting Started <a name = "getting_started"></a>